ronnyml/snowplow-wiki/technical-documentation/1a-trackers/amp-tracker/Google-AMP-Tracker.md

 Notes:

-* You do not have to use the `appId` to distinguish AMP traffic from other web traffic (unless you want to) - see the [Analytics](#analytics) for an alternative approach
+* You do not have to use the `appId` to distinguish AMP traffic from other web traffic (unless you want to) - see the [Analytics](#analytics) section for an alternative approach

 [Back to top](#top)